 - Brock Scholars Program, a four-year program that delivers a specialized general education curriculum for high-achieving students.
 Students in the Brock Scholars Program apply for admission during the fall of the senior year in high school to begin the program as first-semester freshmen.
 There is no cut-off ACT or GPA that guarantees admission; however, admission is competitive and the strongest applicants from each year's applicant pool are selected.

 - Innovations in Honors Program (IIH), a problem-based, community-embedded learning experience designed for students to enter as sophomores or juniors.
-The application for the Fall 2015 cohort will be open to current college freshmen and sophomores starting on December 1.
+The application for the Fall 2015 cohort will be open to current college freshmen and sophomores until February 1.
 To be considered, an applicant must have a minimum cumulative college GPA of 3.25.

 - Departmental Honors (DHON), a year-long senior thesis designed by the student in conjunction with a faculty director from the student's major department.
 Students apply for DHON by mid-term in the semester preceding the semester of initial enrollment in the departmental thesis course.
 To be considered, an applicant must have a minimum cumulative college GPA of 3.25 AND a minimum GPA in the major of 3.5.
 The Departmental Honors program is regulated by a committee of the Faculty Senate, but the Honors College provides information and administrative support for DHON.